-The KCNSC is owned by a development company (Center Point Zimmer (CPZ)).
+The KCNSC Botts campus is owned by a development company (Center Point Zimmer (CPZ)).
 The General Services Administration (GSA) leases the facility on behalf of the NNSA.
-The facility was designed and built to NNSA specifications in support of the manufacture of non-nuclear components for the nuclear weapon stockpile.
-The building and associated infrastructure (e.g., HVAC systems, cooling tower operations, boilers) is owned by CPZ and the manufacturing equipment and associated support equipment is owned by the NNSA.
-The NNSA contracts manufacturing operations under a Management and Operating (M&O) contract.
-Currently, the NNSA's M&O contractor for the KCNSC is Honeywell Federal Manufacturing & Technologies (FM&T), LLC.
+The building and associated infrastructure (e.g., heating, ventilation, and air conditioning (HVAC) systems; cooling tower operations; boilers) is owned by CPZ and the manufacturing equipment and associated support equipment is owned by the NNSA.
+The

+NNSA contracts manufacturing operations under a Management and Operating (M&O) contract.
+Currently, the NNSA's M&O contractor for the KCNSC is Honeywell Federal Manufacturing & Technologies, LLC (FM&T).